 4. Late arrival to class is disruptive.
 Students who consistently arrive after the beginning of the class (2 or more times) will be counseled and a plan of corrective action determined.
 Class will begin promptly at the scheduled time.
 Students who arrive fifteen (15) minutes after the beginning of class should not enter the classroom and should wait until break to enter.

 5. It is the student’s responsibility to notify the instructor of any absence.
 If the student is unable to contact the instructor(s), the student should call 409-984-6356 or 1-800-477-5872 ext.
 6356.
 The student should also email the faculty or call the faculty office and leave a voicemail.

-7. Lab jackets are to be worn at all times while in the skills lab.
+7. Lab jackets are required for attendance and participation in skills lab.

 |Determination of Final Grade||

 2. Course content from the pre-requisite courses will be included on exams, as appropriate.

 3. All unit exams and the Final Exam (Comprehensive Reach Exit Exam) must be taken.

 4. Students are strongly encouraged to take exams as scheduled.
 If a student must miss an exam, the student must contact the instructor prior to the exam or within twenty-four (24) hours of the exam to schedule a make-up.

 5. Test times for exams will be set up for 80 seconds per question.
 At the end of the allotted time, the computer will not record any further answers.